Skip to main content

 Condos offer many buyers an opportunity to live in a location they might not otherwise be able to without sacrificing convenience or their preferred lifestyle in favor of homeownership.
 Owning a condo can be a viable alternative to renting an apartment, especially considering that as a condo owner, you can build equity and often take advantage of tax deductions on the mortgage interest.

 Another unique feature of condo living is that most condos will have a governing board that oversees how the condominium community operates and is maintained.
-These associations manage the complex and handle any rules or guidelines for the community.
+These homeowners associations manage the complex and handle any rules or guidelines for the community.
 They are also responsible for the upkeep of the common areas that are owned by all the residents of the building.

 Is It Better to Buy a House or a Condo?